YPF Sociedad Anonima (YPF): What’s Inside the Story?

-On Tuesday, shares of YPF Sociedad Anonima (NYSE:YPF) marked $3.45 per share versus a previous $3.77 closing price.
-With having a -8.49% loss, an insight into the fundamental values of YPF Sociedad Anonima, investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-YPF showed a fall of -70.21% within its YTD performance, with highs and lows between $2.25 – $18.73 during the period of 52 weeks, compared to the simple moving average of -64.56% in the period of the last 200 days.
+On Tuesday, shares of YPF Sociedad Anonima (NYSE:YPF) marked $3.76 per share versus a previous $3.30 closing price.
+With having a 13.94% gain, an insight into the fundamental values of YPF Sociedad Anonima, investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+YPF showed a fall of -67.53% within its YTD performance, with highs and lows between $2.25 – $18.73 during the period of 52 weeks, compared to the simple moving average of -59.85% in the period of the last 200 days.

 Raymond James equity researchers changed the status of YPF Sociedad Anonima (NYSE: YPF) shares from “Strong Buy” to a “Outperform” rating in the report published on March 17th, 2020.
 Other analysts, including Citigroup, also published their reports on YPF shares.
 Citigroup repeated the rating from the previous report, marking YPF under “Sell” rating, in the report published on March 16th, 2020.
 Additionally, YPF shares got another “Neutral” rating from JP Morgan.
 On the other hand, Credit Suisse Upgrade the “Outperform” rating for YPF shares, as published in the report on October 25th, 2018.
 Raymond James seems to be going bullish on the price of YPF shares, based on the price prediction for YPF.
 Another “Buy” rating came from HSBC Securities.